 The reality is that it needs to be a thoughtful family endeavor.
 The more discussion and insight that goes into the project, the better the outcomes will be.
 Dreams should be discussed as should fears.
 Alternatives should be proposed and considered.

-The process can be difficult, but it can definitely be done.
+The process may be difficult, but it can definitely be done.
 The time and effort put into preparation and planning will pay lasting dividends in the long run.